Self-Consent: When Users Take Control

 SHARE

 Scenario: A freelancer joins a new gig platform.
 To verify income, the platform requests bank statements.
-The freelancer logs into their bank account, navigates through multiple authentication screens, downloads PDFs for the last six months, opens each one to manually redact sensitive transactions, uploads them to the platform's portal, and waits.
+The freelancer logs into their bank account, navigates through multiple authentication screens, downloads PDFs for the last six months, uploads them to the platform's portal, and waits.

 In our previous blog in this series, we explored how users often misunderstand the word consent.
 The consent illusion gives users the impression that their data is bound to privacy automatically and is prevented from misuse.
 They click "I agree" and assume that the act of consenting creates a protective barrier around their information.
 It doesn't.
 Consent documents permission but doesn't enforce usage.
-The ideal solution came down to binding consent to compute, leading to selective inferencing and prevention of misuse.
+The ideal solution requires enforcing consent in usage.
 When computation itself becomes consent-aware, unauthorized operations become technically impossible.

 User Control